Why does a relationship go bad?

 Your Desires and fantasies: What qualities would I like in a partner?

 What kind of a partner are you looking for?
 An example, if you are primarily a “looks” conscious person then you will never be happy dating someone who doesn’t put all his or her efforts into looking good.

 Bad relationships is constantly nagging someone about their appearance is degrading and causes insecurity, emotional outbursts, anger and resentment.
 This isn’t fun for either person.
-It’s a total no go zone…
+It is a total No Go Zone…